 The Department of Civil Engineering offers a five-year program leading to the Bachelor of Science (BS) and the Master of Science (MS) degrees.
-Students with senior level status in Civil Engineering (at least 90 semester hours) and an overall grade point average of 3.0 (A=4.0) in engineering, mathematics, and physical science courses may be admitted to the BS/MS program that allows them to earn 30 hours of graduate-level credit (400- and 500-level) during their combined fourth and fifth years.
+Students with senior level status in civil engineering (at least 90 semester hours) and an overall grade point average of 3.25 (A=4.0) in engineering, mathematics, and physical science courses may be admitted to the BS/MS program that allows them to earn 30 hours of graduate-level credit (400- and 500-level) during their combined fourth and fifth years.
 These students are eligible to apply for assistantships in the department.
 An application for degree-seeking status as a graduate student must be approved by Graduate Admissions and the Graduate Admissions Committee in Civil Engineering.
-A program outline must be submitted for approval by Graduate Records and the director of the graduate program in civil engineering prior to enrollment in any courses to be included as a part of the master's program.
+A program outline must be submitted for approval by the graduate program director and Graduate Records prior to enrollment in any courses to be included as a part of the master's program.
 Official admission to the graduate program with status as a classified graduate student is made only after the award of the baccalaureate degree.
 In no case will a graduate degree be conferred before all requirements for both degrees have been completed.